 Step 1.
 On the General tab, click Save As under Connection settings.

 Step 2.
 Enter the File name you want.

 Step 3.
 Find the saved RDP file, right-click it and then choose Open with Notepad.
 Enter “use Multimon:i:1” and save it.
 In this way, you can directly enable multiple monitors.

-How to solve the RDP multiple monitors not working problem?
-After making sure that the two computers are connected successfully, you can choose to set it directly in Remote Desktop Connection setting, use a command line, enable multiple monitors directly, or change the RDP file.
+How do you solve the RDP multiple monitors not working problem?
+After making sure that the two computers are connected successfully, you can choose to change the Remote Desktop Connection setting, use a command line, enable multiple monitors directly, or change the RDP file.
 Either method can effectively solve the problem.
 Besides, we have also introduced a free third-party remote desktop tool AnyViewer to you, which also supports multiple monitors.